-An alarmingly large number of people who upgraded to Windows 10 from a version of Windows 7 reported that, after the upgrade, they were not able to install any programs on their computer or take advantage of any other administrative privileges as every time they tried to do so, UAC (User Access Control) displayed File System Error (-1073741819) every time they tried to prove to it that they had administrative privileges.
-This is most definitely an excruciatingly frustrating problem that moved onto the final version of Windows 10 even though its existence was discovered and reported when Windows 10 was in its beta testing phase.
+A worryingly large number of people, who upgraded to Windows 10 from Windows 7, reported that they were unable to install any programs on their computer or utilize any other administrative privileges after the upgrade.
+Every time they attempted to do so, the User Access Control (UAC) displayed a File System Error (-1073741819) as they tried to verify their administrative privileges.
+This is an incredibly frustrating problem.
+Despite its discovery and reporting during the beta testing phase, the issue persisted into the final version of Windows 10.

 Open the Start Menu.
-Search for Sound and click on the result of the same name that shows up.
-Navigate to the Sounds
+Search for ‘Sound’ and click on the result with the same name that appears.
+Then, navigate to ‘Sounds’.

 Set your Sound scheme to either No sounds or Windows default.
 As soon as you do so, File System Error (-1073741819) will be no more.

 For some Windows 10 users, losing their custom sound scheme and having to endure either no sounds or the default Windows sounds can be nearly unacceptable.